boutiqueforaweek/boutiqueforaweek.github.io/pages/shoppers/moms-night-out.md

 permalink: /shoppers/moms-night-out/
 ---

-## We are excited to bring back Mom’s Night Out for our {{ site.data.sale.season }} Sale!
+## We are excited to bring back Mom’s Night Out for our {{ site.dates.season_year }} Sale!

-Join us for a fun and extended night of shopping catering to moms on {{ site.data.sale.presale }} The event will include music, special vendors, and giveaways.
+Join us for a fun and extended night of shopping catering to moms on {{ site.dates.presale }} The event will include music, special vendors, and giveaways.
 RSVP to our event page on Facebook so we know you’re coming!

 ## Did we mention prizes?